netbymatt/ws4kp/README.md

 * The nearby cities displayed on screens such as "Latest Observations" and "Regional Forecast" are likely not the same as they were in the 90's.
 The weather monitoring equipment at these stations move over time for one reason or another, and coming up with a simple formulaic way of finding nearby stations is sufficient to give the same look-and-feel as the original.
 * "Flavors" are not present in this simulation.
 Flavors refer to the order of the weather information that was shown on the original units.
 Instead, the order of the displays has been fixed and a checkboxes can be used to turn on and off individual displays.
 The travel forecast has been defaulted to off so only local information shows for new users.

+## Sharing a permalink (bookmarking)
+Selected displays, the forecast city and widescreen setting are sticky from one session to the next.
+However if you would like to share your exact configuration or bookmark it click the "Copy Permalink" near the bottom of the page.
+A URL will be copied to your clipboard with all of you selected displays and location.
+You can then share this link or add it to your bookmarks.

+## Kiosk mode
+Kiosk mode can be activated by a checkbox on the page.
+Note that there is no way out of kiosk mode (except refresh or closing the browser), and the play/pause and other controls will not be available.
+This is deliberate as a browser's kiosk mode it intended not to be exited or significantly modified.

+It's also possible to enter kiosk mode using a permalink.
+First generate a [Permalink](#sharing-a-permalink-bookmarking), then to the end of it add `&kiosk=true`.
+Opening this link will load all of the selected displays included in the Permalink, enter kiosk mode immediately upon loading and start playing the forecast.

 ## Wish list

 As time allows I will be working on the following enhancements.